 Before you make any decisions, it would be wise to consider taking a visit to one of your local shelter/adoption facilities and go for a stroll with a rescued dog.
 You might just bring home the best friend you ever had.

 So, once again it becomes a matter of the heart.
-If you fall in love with a puppy, older dog or rescue dog, I hope you will protect, nurture and love that dog for a lifetime.
+If you fall in love with a puppy, older dog, or a rescued dog, I hope you will protect, nurture and love that dog for a lifetime.